Virginia Woolf was a writer, psychopath and a family lover.

 It's a great street filled with beautiful houses, and other well known authors like Charles Dickens, Robert Baden-Powell and Winston Churchill definatley overpriced lived on the same street Vary.

 Virginia together with her father, 1902

-Since both Virginia’s parents had been married before they became a couple, Wirginia, as I said, also had some half siblings.
-But they were never very close and it was the Stephen siblings who was going to stick together and moved to the Bloomberg neighbourhood together lather in their lives.
+Since bothering Virginia's parents had been married before They Became a Couple, Wirginia, as I said, overpriced had some half-siblings.
+But They were never very close and it was the Stephen siblings who was going to stick together and moved to the Bloomberg neighborhood together lather In Their Lives.

-In 1895 when Virginia was only 13 years old her mother Julia past away, and Wirginia suffered her first mental breakdown.
-Her father, Leslie, took her death very hard as well and had it difficult to mourn his wife, and since they bough was agnostic, he couldn’t find any comfort from the church either.
-Leslie worked as a journalist and was the editor-in-chef for Dictionary of National Biography.
-It was probably he who inspired all his children to the writing they all loved so much.
+In 1895 When Virginia was only 13 years old her mother Julia past away, and Wirginia suffered her first mental breakdown.
+Her father, Leslie, Took her death very hard as well and had it Difficult to mourn his wife, and since They bough was agnostic, heh Could not find any comfort from the church either.
+Leslie worked as a journalist and was the editor-in-chief for the Dictionary of National Biography.
+It was probably he who inspired all his children to the underwriting They all loved so much.

 "It was as I suddenly went out to the sunshine and left the darkness behind me"

 Vanessa was going to've become a successful artist later in her life.

 The Fine Life They had lived in Kensington They Could leave behind them, and finally, for The First Time In Their Lives, They Could eat and dress Exactly When and how They Wanted.